 PLEASE NOTE THE CHANGE OF SERVICE TIMES FROM WHAT WAS PREVIOUSLY POSTED

 Mary June Nash, 88, rural Colfax, ND, went home to be with Jesus on Wednesday, August 25, 2021, at Essentia Health in Fargo, ND, surrounded by her children.
 Visitation will be held on Saturday, October 16, 2021, from 10:00 AM to 11:00 AM, followed by a Celebration of Life Service at 11:00 AM at Bethany Free Lutheran Church, rural Abercrombie, ND.
 A time for lunch and fellowship will follow her service at the church.
-A live stream of the service will be available on her obituary page on the funeral home’s website and on the church’s website, bethanyfreelutheran.com.
+A live stream of the service will be available on the church’s website, bethanyfreelutheran.com.

 Mary (Faust) was born on June 25th, 1933, to Marcus and Dagne Faust on a small farm outside of Valley City ND.
 Mary attended school in a small, rural schoolhouse with her 8 other siblings and later boarded with various families in Valley City to attend Valley City College High School while working various jobs until graduation in 1951.